rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

      }
      ```

-2. Apply the Schema: Apply the schema to relevant controls such as TableGrid, Form, or List controls.
-This ensures that the controls align with the specified data structure.

-3. Bind the Schema: Use the Bind Data Section to bind the schema to the control.
+You can use the Bind Data Section to bind the schema to the control.
 This allows the control to fetch data dynamically from data queries, sheets, or custom functions and display it according to the specified schema.